-The frequency response of the probe was measured at the midpoint of each ham band from 1.9 to 30 MHz with 650 mV input (see Fig 7).
+The frequency response of the probe was measured at the midpoint of each ham band from 1.9 to 30 MHz with 650 mV input (see Fig 25.51).
 This time, because the input voltage was low and the absolute error would have been high, the probe was connected to the meter unit, which will be described later.
 The compensating diode loop of the meter unit reduces the error that would otherwise be read by the DVM from 90 mV (14%) to 4 mV (0.6%).
 The frequency response, however, is controlled by the probe.
-Use of the meter unit-which operates entirely on the dc signal-does not affect the frequency response, but it does improve the sensitivity of the readings.
-The measured response shown goes from -3.6% (-0.32 dB) to +1.2% (+0.1 dB).
+Use of the meter unitwhich operates entirely on the dc signal-does not affect the frequency response, but it does improve the sensitivity of the readings.
+The measured response shown goes from -3.6% (-0.32 dB) to +1.2% (+0.1 dB) [A larger input capacitor in the probe will improve accuracy at lower frequencies.
+Pat McGuire, NO5O, reports good results from 50 kHz to 30 MHz by changing the input capacitor from 10 nF to 0.1 μF and performing the calibration described later at 50 kHz instead of 400 Hz. - Ed].